SteveJustin1963/tec-SCOPE/README.md

  project that involves using rotary encoders to read and control a telescope.
 I wrote some code to convert the encoder data into map data, which I then sent to Stellerium.

 22.9.22

-investigate counter with ff cct to count rotary encoder movement without resprting to inturrupts to count.
+investigate counter with flipflop cct to count rotary encoder movement without resprting to inturrupts to count. inestigate dc vs steppers. checked LX200 asci codes.